ehsanmqn/ehsanmqn/README.md

 - 👋 Hi, I’m @ehsanmqn
-- 👀 I’m a creative software engineer and ML specialist.
+- 👀 I’m a software engineer and ML specialist.
 - 🌱 I’m passionate about open source and building things.
 - 💞️ I’m enthusiastic about being part of something greater than myself and learning from more experienced people every time I meet them.
 - 📫 How to reach me?
 Contact me via ehsan{"/dot"}maiqani{"/at"}gmail{"/dot"}com